jaredbmit/jaredbmit.github.io/about.md

   <div>
     <h2>Hi!
 I'm Jared.</h2>
     <p>I'm an undergraduate at MIT studying Aerospace Engineering with an interest in control systems, robotics, and autonomy.
 I'm currently working in the Aerospace Controls Laboratory on campus developing better control systems for drones.
 I'm also studying Mandarin Chinese!</p>
     <p>I love travelling -- I've been to Peru, Ecuador, and a few major cities in China.
-In my free time you can find golfing, dancing, skateboarding, or playing basketball with my friends.</p>
+In my free time you can find me golfing, dancing, skateboarding, or playing basketball with my friends.</p>
   </div>
 </div>